-Xi's Europe outreach aims to avert east-west clash for China
+Xi's Europe outreach aims to avert East-West clash for China

-BEIJING (BLOOMBERG) - A flurry of diplomatic calls between Beijing and European capitals shows how President Xi Jinping is trying to keep Russia's invasion of Ukraine from dragging China into the centre of another struggle for global supremacy reminiscent of the Cold War.
+BEIJING • A flurry of diplomatic calls between Beijing and European capitals shows how Chinese President Xi Jinping is trying to keep Russia's invasion of Ukraine from dragging China into the centre of another struggle for global supremacy reminiscent of the Cold War.

 The summit follows Foreign Minister Wang Yi's calls with top regional diplomats including Mr Josep Borrell of the European Union and Mr Peter Szijjarto of Hungary.